What is a Z Degree?

 How do you get involved?

 Whether you are already teaching a class without a textbook or you’re interested in dumping your textbook to curate/create your own content, we would like to include you in our efforts.
 The easiest way to determine “where you fit” in our Z Degree efforts is to contact Laura Ballard, eLearning Director: email@example.com.
 Or you can read on to learn more about the program.

 We are currently funding courses that are already taught online and contribute to the Arizona General Education Curriculum (AGEC).
-We will begin advertising for the AGEC Z Degree pathway beginning in Spring 2019.
-We hope to have an entire AA degree developed for Fall 2019.
+We began advertising for the AGEC Z Degree pathway in Spring 2019.
+We will have the Communication Pathway developed by the end of Spring 2021.
 Preview some of our completed courses on the MCC Online Course Previews page.